DiscipleTools/disciple-tools-network-dashboard/README.md

 # Disciple Tools - Network Dashboard
 This plugin establishes a common system of mapping and tracking contacts and groups against population.
-The defaults follow the shared saturation strategy of Zúme Project and 2414 Networks.
+The defaults follow the shared network strategy of Zúme Project and 2414 Networks.